owen-kellie-smith/model-editor/README.md

-# model-editor-demo
+# model-editor

-Single web page that acts as XML editor for a financial model
+A constrained editor for business model definitions encoded as XML.